Christmas in Nepal – Celebration 2024/2025

 International Christmas in Kathmandu, Nepal

-The Christmas season in Kathmandu is a very fun and exciting time of the year.
+The Christmas season in Kathmandu is an enjoyable and exciting time.
 As Kathmandu is the capital city of Nepal, there are many big malls and shops in Kathmandu.
 You can celebrate your best Christmas in Kathmandu.
 Thamel is the best place where you can spend your Christmas.
 All the shops in Thamel are decorated with lights.
-You can see the Christmas trees decorated with lights and glitters in every shop.
+You can see the Christmas trees decorated with lights and glitter in every shop.
 There is also an artificial snowman all around the road in Thamel.

-As deforestation is not allowed nowadays but for celebrating Christmas there are different artificial trees which are environment friendly.
-The artificial trees during Christmas can be stored for further use.
-Most of the people in Kathmandu wear the famous Santa cap and give the Christmas vibe.
-You can get Christmas special meals like chicken, vegetable salad, and other Nepali foods along with turkey, pumpkin pies, and Christmas puddings in the restaurant of Kathmandu.
-During this time of the year, many restaurants tend to give discounts to customers, especially tourists.
-There are also many churches in Kathmandu which you can visit.
-People celebrate Christmas in churches by singing, dancing, and performing the different Jesus Christ’s acts.
+Deforestation is not allowed nowadays, but different artificial trees are environmentally friendly for celebrating Christmas.
+The artificial trees can be stored for further use during Christmas.
+Most people in Kathmandu wear the famous Santa cap and give the Christmas vibe.
+In the Kathmandu restaurant, you can get Christmas special meals like chicken, vegetable salad, and other Nepali foods, along with turkey, pumpkin pies, and Christmas puddings.

 People in the church tell a lot of Christmas-related stories.
 Santa Claus will be giving presents to all the children in the church.
-There are different concerts and programs held in any part of the country on the occasion of Christmas.
-Although we Nepali people follow the Hindu and celebrate Hindu New Year we also celebrate English New Year with the same enthusiasm.
-People go to clubs and parties for celebrating New Year and Christmas.
-Kathmandu is the main point where normally tourists tend to spend their Christmas and New Year.
+Different concerts and programs are held in other parts of the country on Christmas.
+Although Nepali people follow Hinduism and celebrate the Hindu New Year, we also celebrate the English New Year with the same enthusiasm.

 Interested to Travel in Nepal?
 Make Free Inquiry !